 It has been 40 years since Green, now 64, left his mark as an Aggie legend forever.
 That 1979 season, where he racked up 134 total tackles, including 20 sacks, was one for the ages.
 The defensive end was a First-Team All-American that year, and it jumpstarted a sensational NFL career to follow.

 To this day, Green still owns the Texas A&M school records for single-season sacks (20) and career forced fumbles (12).
 The two-time All-Southwest Conference selection is also in the top five of career sacks (38) and single-game tackles (22) in school history.

 The only thing missing from his resume was a spot in the College Football Hall of Fame.
-Until now.
+Then, it finally happened.

-Finally, exactly 40 years after one of the most dominant seasons in Texas A&M history, Jacob Green was inducted into this year’s College Football Hall of Fame class.
+Finally, exactly 40 years after one of the most dominant seasons in Texas A&M history, Jacob Green was inducted into the 2019 College Football Hall of Fame Class.

 It’s sometimes hard to imagine why it took so long for the National Football Foundation (NFF), but Green now has his rightful spot in history after the NFF Annual Awards Dinner in New York.